Mortgage Payment: How it Works and How to Calculate It

 Cons

-- Does not include taxes, insurance, or HOA fees
+- Does not include “hidden” costs like taxes or HOA

 Common Mistakes / Pitfalls